Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 Put simply, a good cost per lead for a given business is a sum that sits comfortably below what that business can expect to make from an average lead.

-If a business makes $500 from an average customer and converts 10% of its leads, then a $50 CPL will be its break-even point.
+If a business makes $500 per customer and converts 10% of its leads, then a $50 CPL is its break-even point.
 Anything below that will be profitable.

 What is a bad cost per lead?

-A bad cost per lead surpasses the expected revenue of an average lead, thus leading to net losses that stack up the more sales are made.
+A bad cost per lead exceeds the expected revenue of an average lead, leading to net losses that accumulate as more sales are made.

-The expected revenue of an average lead will depend on how much the average customer spends and the rate at which leads result in conversions.
+The expected revenue per average lead depends on the average customer spend and the conversion rate.

 What is the average cost per lead?

-There’s such a thing as a cost per lead industry average.
+There’s such a thing as an industry-average cost per lead.
 For instance, B2C ecommerce retailers might want to keep their CPL under $100, while a figure closer to $500 might be a more appropriate cap for a fintech business.

 But even if it were practical to gather the sales data of every business in every industry, calculating the true average CPL wouldn’t be useful.
 It would only apply to a given period and wouldn’t help any business shape its strategy.

 If you see value in industry research, look into the average CPL among your competitors.
-Otherwise, treat your break-even point as your key figure when figuring out what’s a good cost per lead for your business.
+Otherwise, treat your break-even point as your key figure when determining a good cost per lead for your business.
 You’ll be in a solid position if you can keep your CPL below that.

 Cost per lead benchmarks